JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 thumbnail: map.png
 ---

 Hi, there!
 This is my first academic blog.
-What I'm going to introduce is the twmporal and spatial analysis of over **270 thousand 2019-Chinese-Natioinal-Day-related** tweets written in **English and Chinese**.
+What I'm going to introduce is the temporal and spatial analysis of over **270 thousand 2019-Chinese-Natioinal-Day-related** tweets written in **English and Chinese**.
 These data was collected using Twitter API from 30 September to 3 October.
 The data of 29 September as well as from 5 October to 8 October was also separately collected.

 <br>